RummanAnsari/Java-ICSE-Class11/Chapter 9 - Program Error Types and Basic Exception Handling/Example4SyntaxError/readme.md

 In Java, certain words (like `class`, `int`, `if`, `default`, `for`, etc.) are **reserved keywords**.
 These words have predefined meanings in the Java language and **cannot be used as identifiers** — such as variable names, method names, or class names.

-Attempting to use a keyword as a variable name causes a **compile-time semantic error**, typically shown as:
+Attempting to use a keyword as a variable name causes a **compile-time Syntax error**, typically shown as:

 ```
 error: as of release X, 'default' is a keyword, and may not be used as an identifier